stefanradouane/videoplayerJS/README.md

 Styling the default controls of an HTML `<video>` is not possible, but what if you want to make a custom videoplayer. videoplayerJS is the solution for this problem.
 With this js front-end library you can create an videoplayer easier than ever before.

 ## ✨ Installation
-To use this library you can use multiple solutions.
-The first solution is by simply adding a `<script>` tag to your HTML.
-The second solution is to install this module through NPM.
+Using this library is very easy, use it by simply adding a `<script>` tag to your HTML.

 <details>
 <summary><strong>Install this library with the script tag</strong></summary>